Create and maintain strong passwords

 Many online service will give you a list of backup codes when you first enable two factor authentication for a given account.
 These backup codes are special in that they never expire.
 It is important that you keep them safe as they are your only way back into your account if you lose access to whatever device normally generates your one-time codes.
 And, of course, anybody who has your password can access your account using any one of them.
 A secure password manager is an excellent place to store these sorts of things.

 A note on using text messages for two factor authentication.
 If a service supports both text- and app-based two factor authentication codes, you should opt for the latter.
-SMS text messages are not encrypted and some attackers have shown that they can intercept these one-time codes on their way to a target's phones.
+SMS text messages are not encrypted, and attackers have successfully intercepted these one-time codes on their way to a target's phone.

 Many strong passwords include different types of characters such as upper case letters, numbers and symbols.
 This increases the "search space" of possible combinations that must be tested by brute force attacks that try guess every possible password until they find one that works.
 You can expand that search space by increasing the length of the password and by using different types of characters.